WANT TO TRY ON SAMPLES FROM THE COMFORT OF YOUR OWN HOME? CLICK HERE!

 We work with large manufacturers in the UK who use both fresh alloy and recycled alloy that is already in circulation, this is because some precious metals become too brittle to work with if new alloy isn’t mixed with it.
 Fairtrade status hasn’t yet been set in place for platinum but you can be sure that when it exists, we’ll be there!

-Unfortunately, we cannot guarantee from where the small proportion of fresh grain is sourced, as our manufacturers haven’t yet found a supplier of 100% recycled grain on a large scale.
+Unfortunately, at this time, we cannot guarantee from where the small proportion of fresh grain is sourced, as our UK manufacturers haven’t yet found a supplier of 100% recycled grain on a large scale.
 This is because the UK is not as advanced as other countries are in this area, but this will improve in time, as consumer demand increases.

 However, our workshop uses 100% recycled precious metals for our bespoke work which operates at a much smaller scale.